Search Results :

 SAML Single Sign-On (SSO) for your Moodle site can be achieved using our miniOrange SAML SSO plugin.
 Our plugin is compatible with all the SAML compliant Identity providers.
 Here we will go through a step-by-step guide to configure Single Sign-On (SSO) between PingOne as Identity Provider (IdP) and Moodle as Service Provider (SP).

-To configure PingOne as IdP with Moodle, you will need to install the miniOrange SAML 2.0 SSO plugin:
+To configure PingOne as IdP with Moodle, you will need to install the miniOrange Moodle SAML 2.0 SSO plugin.

-Follow the steps below to configure PingOne as IdP
+Follow the steps below to configure PingOne as an Identity Provider:

 • In the Plugins tab scroll to Service Provider Metadata section you can find the SP metadata such as SP Entity-ID and ACS (AssertionConsumerService) URL which are required to configure the Identity Provider.